A repeat drink-driver who blew more than twice the legal limit after being stopped on his way home has pleaded guilty today.

 Armstrong was stopped in Kaiapoi on June 4 about 7.30pm after police received a tip-off from an anonymous informant that a man might be driving while intoxicated.

-"We follow up on all calls of that nature,'' said local police sergeant Mike Brooklands, who added the caller wasn't someone who was at the AA meeting.
+"We follow up on all calls of that nature,'' said local police sergeant Mike Brooklands, who added the caller wasn't someone who was at the meeting.

 Armstrong was charged with drink-driving for the fourth time.